 The Church has a zero tolerance for abuse or harm.

 An important aspect of safeguarding is responding to concerns of harm or abuse.
-For more information about the Church’s process for responding to complaints of harm or abuse, or to report abuse, please click here.
+For more information about the Church’s process for responding to complaints of harm or abuse, visit our page on Responding to Complaints & Concerns.
+To report abuse, visit our Report Abuse page.

 Our response and documents